Impatiens necrotic spot virus: Environment

 INSV is a virus and relies on vector transmission in order to infect and spread to new hosts.
-This is achieved by insects called Western Flower Thrips.
-Western Flower Thrips are native to the western half of North America and are widespread within this natural domain.
+This is achieved by insects called western flower thrips.
+Western flower thrips are native to the western half of North America and are widespread within this natural domain.
 They are especially prevalent in warmer areas of the mountain west and pose the most notable threat to the popular apple cultivars of the region such as "Granny Smith" and "Ginger Golds."
 Apple cultivars will show great signs of cosmetic damage including large, dark halos with a central russet.
 These cosmetic wounds are known as "pansy spots."
 They are sites where a female has oviposited into developing flower buds or fruitlets.
 Despite the cosmetic damage suffered by these light skinned apple cultivars they are seemingly unaffected by most thrip vectored viruses.
-Infested apples of the mountain west simply provide a natural setting for Western Flower Thrips to thrive and reproduce.
+Infested apples of the mountain west simply provide a natural setting for western flower thrips to thrive and reproduce.

-Due to the large natural environment and hundreds of hosts Vector transmission allows the virus a range limited only by the reach of the insect.
-(3) Greenhouses provide ideal environments for Western Flower Thrips and preventative measures must be taken in order to insure healthy plants.
+Due to the large natural environment and hundreds of hosts, vector transmission allows the virus a range limited only by the reach of the insect.
+(3) Greenhouses provide ideal environments for western flower thrips and preventative measures must be taken in order to insure healthy plants.

-Although Wester Flower Thrips were at one time only a pest across the western United States and Canada, their spread has now reached worldwide.
+Although western flower thrips were at one time only a pest across the western United States and Canada, their spread has now reached worldwide.
 They are now considered to be the most serious pest for floricultural plants across much of the world.
 Females lay anywhere from 150 to 300 eggs during their lifetime, with each offspring having a life of roughly 28 days.
 The majority of their lives are spent in their adult stage.

 Importance

 The spread of INSV can be achieved easily through the importation of infected plants.
 This has been demonstrated in 1991 by its sudden emergence in Portugal, where it was discovered in over 30 plant species.
 Because of their preference for hidden away living spaces they often travel undetected globally.
-By raising Enzyme-linked immunosorbent assays against the nucleoproteins of symptomatic species, eight isolates have been identified in Italian vegetable and ornamental crops alone.
-By providing favorable year round conditions, greenhouses allow INSV carrying Western Flower Thrips a permanent residence unless eradicated.
+By raising enzyme-linked immunosorbent assays against the nucleoproteins of symptomatic species, eight isolates have been identified in Italian vegetable and ornamental crops alone.
+By providing favorable year round conditions, greenhouses allow INSV carrying western flower thrips a permanent residence unless eradicated.
 INSV can attack 648 different species, being the number one disease in gloxinia and impatiens, and has numerous symptoms often making diagnosis more difficult.